kriszyp/lmdb-js/README.md

 #### Snapshots
 By default a range iterator will use a database snapshot, using a single read transaction that remains open and gives a consistent view of the database at the time it was started, for the duration of iterating through the range.
 However, if the iteration will take place over a long period of time, keeping a read transaction open for a long time can interfere with LMDB's free space collection and reuse and increase the database size.
 If you will be using a long duration iterator, you can specify `snapshot: false` flag in the range options to indicate that it snapshotting is not necessary, and it can reset and renew read transactions while iterating, to allow LMDB to collect any space that was freed during iteration.

-### `store.getValues(key, options?: RangeOptions): Iterable<any>`
+### `db.getValues(key, options?: RangeOptions): Iterable<any>`
-When using a store with duplicate entries per key (with `dupSort` flag), you can use this to retrieve all the values for a given key.
+When using a database with duplicate entries per key (with `dupSort` flag), you can use this to retrieve all the values for a given key.
 This will return an iterator just like `getRange`, except each entry will be the value from the database:
 ```
-let db = store.openDB('my-index', {
+let db = db.openDB('my-index', {
 	dupSort: true,
 	encoding: 'ordered-binary',
 });